learninglab-dev/the-resources/data/work/mk/workbook.md

 small things, biggish things, but no complex clusters of things (those are in projects).

 ### TODAY (20191021)
+test

-- conceptual tools example
+* conceptual tools example
-- route for glossary
+* route for glossary
-- more glossary samples
+* more glossary samples
-- finish pumpkin poster
+* finish pumpkin poster
 - maybe think about splitting the `mk` **show (your work)** folder off from the rest, but serve it so as to make this distinction invisible.
 - need command line tool for s3 and flickr still uploads sooner rather than later.
 	- flickr sdk on npm